eltociear/website/src/lib/content/frameworks/en/implementation/adaptive-universal-basic-income/four-layer-payout-system.md

 Layer 0 acknowledges relational wealth without forcing it into market frameworks that would destroy its essential nature.
 Some gifts become less valuable when monetized—the grandmother's wisdom loses power when treated as paid service rather than loving transmission between generations.

-**Gratitude Tokens**: The Love Ledger enables communities to recognize relational wealth through gratitude tokens that acknowledge contributions without creating payment obligations.
-When Maya's grandmother shares traditional knowledge, participants can record gratitude that becomes visible to the community without transforming sacred teaching into economic transaction.
+**Love Ledger Gratitude Tokens**: The Love Ledger enables communities to recognize relational wealth through non-monetized Gratitude Tokens that acknowledge contributions without creating payment obligations or transforming sacred relationships into economic transactions.

+When Maya's grandmother shares traditional knowledge, community members can record gratitude that becomes visible to the community without transforming sacred teaching into economic transaction, while contributing qualitative data to Love, Meaning, and Connection Index measurements.

 **Ceremonial Recognition**: Communities develop their own protocols for honoring relational wealth through traditional ceremonies, community gatherings, and cultural celebrations that recognize essential contributions while preserving their sacred or communal character.

-**Mentorship Pathways**: Layer 0 contributors receive priority access to mentorship opportunities and pathways into formal contribution systems when they choose to expand their economic participation.
-The grandmother teaching plant knowledge might become a paid instructor in traditional medicine programs if she wishes, but her informal teaching remains valuable whether or not she chooses formal recognition.
+**Pathways to Professional Recognition**: Layer 0 contributors receive priority access to Community Provider certification and pathways into formal Hearts economy participation when they choose to expand their economic involvement while maintaining the option to keep their contributions in the non-monetized realm.

-### Cultural Adaptation
+### Cultural Adaptation and Protection

 Different communities define relational wealth according to their values, traditions, and social structures.
 Arctic communities might emphasize ice knowledge sharing and seasonal survival skills.
 Desert communities might prioritize water stewardship wisdom and heat adaptation practices.
 Urban communities might focus on neighborhood network maintenance and cultural bridge-building.

 Indigenous communities maintain full authority over which aspects of their relational wealth they choose to make visible through Love Ledger systems, with sacred knowledge remaining protected under traditional protocols regardless of economic recognition opportunities.

+**Traditional Knowledge Sovereignty**: Layer 0 specifically protects traditional knowledge, spiritual practices, and cultural wisdom from commodification while enabling communities to receive recognition for cultural preservation work that benefits both local continuity and global resilience.

 ## Layer 1: Universal Baseline (Hybrid Fiat/Hearts)

-**Layer 1** guarantees dignified survival for all adults through unconditional payments that eliminate survival anxiety and enable people to refuse exploitative work while contributing their gifts to community flourishing.
+**Layer 1** guarantees dignified survival for all adults through unconditional payments that eliminate survival anxiety and enable people to refuse exploitative work while participating in both traditional market economy and community care economy.

 ### Freedom from Survival Work